 Communications and Marketing Officer (CMO): Serves as the exclusive liaison between the APSSC and the APS Webmaster.
-The CMO is responsible for developing, soliciting, and updating website content, developing and publishing the APSSC monthly e-mail newsletter, designing and disseminating marketing materials for the APSSC, and taking minutes for the Executive Board meetings.
-The CMO also co-coordinates the volunteer program with the MVO at the convention.
+The CMO is responsible for developing, soliciting, and updating social media content, recommending content for the APSSC Science Xpress newsletter, disseminating marketing materials for the APSSC, and taking minutes for the Executive Board meetings.
+The CMO also coordinates the volunteer program with the MVO at the convention.

-Graduate Advocate (GA): Serves as the graduate students’ advocate; is responsible for the Student Research Award and Student Grant Competition, including advertising, organizing the review process, and the final selection of winners.
-The Graduate Advocate also serves as Chair of the Student Research Award Symposium and Chair of one student panel at the convention.
+Graduate Advocate (GA): Serves as the graduate students’ advocate; is responsible for the Student Grant Competition, including advertising, organizing the review process, and the final selection of winners.
+The Graduate Advocate also serves as Chair of the second Naked Truth Panel on surviving graduate school at the Annual Convention.

 Student Notebook Editor: Serves as the exclusive liaison between APSSC and the APS Observer.
-The Editor must review and endorse any submissions claiming to represent the APSSC before they are forwarded to APS for any further consideration.
-The Editor is responsible for soliciting, writing articles, and announcements for the Student Notebook in the APS Observer with the appropriate and necessary materials by given deadlines.
+The editor must review and endorse any submissions claiming to represent the APSSC before they are forwarded to APS for any further consideration.
+The editor is responsible for soliciting, drafting articles, and announcements for the Student Notebook in the APS Observer with the appropriate and necessary materials by given deadlines.

 Undergraduate Advocate (UA): This office is appointed by the President-Elect and confirmed by a majority vote of the APSSC Executive Board.
-The Undergraduate Advocate serves as a liaison to the Executive Board, and provides the Board and APS with feedback that represents the needs and concerns of the undergraduate student population.
-The Undergraduate Advocate also coordinates the Mentorship Program, serves as Chair for the first Naked Truth Panel on getting into graduate school at the APS Convention.
+The Undergraduate Advocate serves as a liaison to the Executive Board and provides the Board and APS with feedback that represents the needs and concerns of the undergraduate student population.
+The Undergraduate Advocate also coordinates the Mentorship Program, serves as Chair for the session on getting into graduate school at the APS Convention.